 Fourteen women will be welcomed to attend the New Opportunity School for Women at Maryville College and to participate in the three week in-residence program.

-- Completed high school or have a high school equivalency certificate
+- A high school diploma or a high school equivalency certificate, and do not have a college degree

 - Demonstrate motivation and an eagerness to learn

 - Low income

 Program candidates will be interviewed either in person or by telephone.
 During the interview, applicants will be expected to express what they hope to accomplish in their personal life by attending the New Opportunity School for Women.
 Those chosen to participate in the program will be notified by telephone and mail.

 The New Opportunity School for Women is completely supported through grants, sponsorships, in-kind gifts and by donations.
 We are a 501(c)(3) and all donations are tax deductible.
-Your support interest and support are greatly appreciated!
+Your interest and support are greatly appreciated!

 - $3,800 provides a scholarship covering all expenses for one woman.